jelontok/jelontok.github.com/_posts/2012-12-03-thoughts-about-html-frameworks.md

 * Nice base typography
 * **Small footprint**

-I'm still not a fan of HTML frameworks but I guess it's time for me to follow this cliche -> "Why reinvent the wheel?"
+I'm still not a fan of HTML frameworks but I guess it's time for me to follow this cliche, *"Why reinvent the wheel?"*